SebastianMacaluso/ginkgo/README.md

 - Momentum conservation: the total momentum of the jet (the momentum of the root of the tree) is obtained from adding the momentum of all of its constituents.

-- Running of the splitting scale: each splitting is characterized by a scale $t$ that decreases when evolving down the tree from root to leaves.
-In particular $t$ is the invariant mass squared, t = m^2.
+- Running of the splitting scale: each splitting is characterized by a scale t that decreases when evolving down the tree from root to leaves.
+In particular t is the invariant mass squared, t = m^2.

 We also want our model to lead to a natural analogue of the generalized k_t clustering algorithms for the generated jets.
 These algorithms are characterized by